 Paul told them to not pay attention to it when people judged / mocked them for living according to Abba's instructions.
 He did NOT say it by means to tell anyone to no longer keep Abba's instructions like many believers claim these days.

-In verse 18, Paul confirms the above by saying that we should not pay attention to those who attempt to declare us unworth through "purposeful humiliation and having an opinion about things they know nothing of / don't understand, but they walk proudly in the flesh" - thinking that they are fine.
+In verse 18, Paul confirms the above by saying that we should not pay attention to those who attempt to declare us unworthy through "purposeful humiliation and having an opinion about things they know nothing of / don't understand, but they walk proudly in the flesh" - thinking that they are fine.
 He's reminding us to not bother when people are saying things like we are trying to workout our own salvation through keeping Abba's instructions.
 In verse 19, Paul says that the people who do that (make the false accusations due to a lack of understanding) don't stand in a real relationship with Yeshua.
 Sheesh!
 (PS it's not my words, but Paul's.
 No wonder the poor guy was hated so much.)

 Still in chapter 2, verses 20-21 reminds us; that as born-again believers who are walking in the truth - we are no longer bound by the wordly principles.
 We are bound by Abba's principles and instructions and not by that of the world!
-Paul warned them (us) to not adhere to the worldly principles, nor partake in in it, nor have anything to do with it!
+Paul warned them (us) to not adhere to the worldly principles, nor partake in it, nor have anything to do with it!

 Paul first adressed the fact that we are no longer bound by worldly doctrine and principles.
 Then in chapter 3 he kicks it off by saying that we should shift our focus to the things above!
 Once we are born-again, our focus cannot look like the rest of the world.
 With being born-again comes a set-apart lifestyle.